Mukulyadav2004/GSoC-proposal/proposal.md

 ### TEST
-**For test qualification , there we have to merege 1 pr , so below are my Contributions So Far** I've already made several contributions to data.table which involve solving bugs , correct error message and documentation.
+**For test qualification , there we have to merege 1 pr , so below are my Contributions So Far** I've already made several contributions to data.table which involve solving bugs, correct error message and documentation.
-As of now four pull requests successfully merged and I'm actively working on a documentation issue , documennting the behviour explaining how jj argument used over j when j would fail with outer-environment variables in groupingsets() and  making changes as per suggestions from community.
+As of now four pull requests successfully merged and I'm actively working on a documentation issue, documennting the behviour explaining how jj argument used over j when j would fail with outer-environment variables in groupingsets() and  making changes as per suggestions from community.
 Here's a quick overview of each merged pull request:

-### PR #6816: Fixes Index Printing by adding index info to header
+### PR [#6816](https://github.com/Rdatatable/data.table/pull/6816): Fixes Index Printing by adding index info to header

 **Problem description:** This pull request solved a problem where `print.data.table()` would fail when you tried to show indices (using `options(datatable.show.indices = TRUE)`).
 This happened because the code expected a certain number of columns, but the actual data had a different number.
 Thus the solution involved adjusting the rbind operation to ensure that the number of columns matched the expected vector length.